OscillationMethods/Site/README.md

 This project uses the Python programming language.

-The website is created using [JupyterBook](https://github.com/executablebooks/jupyter-book), with the full set of requirements to build the website available in the `requirements.txt` file.
+The website is created using [JupyterBook](https://github.com/executablebooks/jupyter-book).

+The full set of requirements to build the website available in the `requirements.txt` file.

 The materials that are hosted on the website are in the [Project Repository](https://github.com/OscillationMethods/oscillationmethods).